Building & Engineering

 The Ordinance Division blends education, customer service, and enforcement to provide a safe, clean, and enjoyable environment for everyone within our community.

-If you would like to ask a question or if you have a concern, please take advantage of our online service by clicking here.
+If you would like to ask a question or if you have a concern, please take advantage of our online service by using our online ordinance complaint form.

 Site Plan Review